Structural Snag Lists

 A basic snag list is usually cheaper than a structural snag list as it is usually performed by a non professional who will not have PI insurance,(which is generally only available to professionals with a recognised qualification).
 You may be supplied with a list of minor building and cosmetic issues, but it will not provide a comprehensive report on important structural issues.
 A typical snagger will be concentrating their attention on identifying individual cosmetic issues; their emphasis is not focused on the structure of the property and they may not even understand or recognise what is required under building regulation standards.

-It is very important to have your survey performed by a company that is totally independent to the property developer.
+A: It is very important to have your survey performed by a company that is totally independent to the property developer.
 A builder/developer may recommend a company that will overlook costly or difficult to fix issues.
-We are not affiliated to any agencies, building companies or developers and have you, our clients best interests as our only focus.
+WProperty Health Check Ltd is not affiliated to any agencies, building companies or developers and have you, our clients best interests as our only focus.

 If you are a having property built, a great incentive for your developer to finish your home to a high standard is holding back a retention until all snagging defects are complete.
 We recommend that this is written in to your contract.